dist-ribut-us/docs/mixnetrouting/readme.md

-It may be the case that the shared key is not enough secrecy and more secret bits will need to be included in the encrypted portion of the message, but that is easy to implement, but increases the overhead.

-It would also be possible to include the bits from the exchange key to further salt the key.
+It may be the case that the shared key is not enough secrecy and more secret bits will need to be included in the encrypted portion of the message, but that is easy to implement, but increases the overhead.It would also be possible to include the bits from the exchange key to further salt the key.

 The necessary strength is difficult to compute.
 Unlike a normal encryption where the objective to protect the message, the goal is to obfuscate the path taken.